podio-community/podio-php/README.markdown

 # About
 This is a PHP Client for interacting with the Podio API.
 Almost all parts of the Podio API is covered in this client.
-To get started simply include PodioAPI.php in your script:
+To get started include PodioAPI.php in your script:

     require_once('/path/to/podio-php/PodioAPI.php');